As of Firmware 1.7 the .mod and .it format support has been removed.

 We’ve already seen utilities that have reverse engineered the .pti format, but this was based on trial and error, blood, sweat and tears (shoutout to Jaap Roes for his work on that).

-This is a formal request to Polyend, to create a living document that details these files so that community developers could create utilities for the Tracker and / or converters so that Tracker Files could be used in other Software Trackers or Tools.
+This is a formal request to Polyend, to create a living document that details these files so that community developers could create utilities for the Tracker and / or converters so that Tracker Files could be used in or with other Software Trackers and Tools.

 What is the problem?

 As of FW 1.7 there is no more importing or exporting to a common file format

 There is no official documentation / specification to the Trackers Project / Song / Pattern / Instrument Files

 Allow the community and 3rd party developers to create tools that would benefit the Tracker Ecosystem